 - Google updates: Google’s search algorithm is constantly changing and evolving and these changes are likely to impact the role anchor text plays in SEO.
 Keep up to date with all the latest algorithm updates and announcements to stand the best chance of success.

 Find Out More

 - We recommend learning how to use local SEO if you run an in-person location as well as an online presence.

-- Discover what SEO reputation management is and why it matters in 2023.
+- Discover what SEO reputation management is and why it matters.

 - Finally, check out how Google Reviews affect your site’s SEO in our Reviews Vs SEO breakdown, where we cover what Google is looking for and how to optimize your reviews.

 Anchor text is an important feature of your website, both for users and search engines.